18F/project-artifacts/approach.md

 - Week 6 -- Present final report/presentation
 - Week 7 -- Incorporate partner feedback into the final report, run a project post-mortem

+Remember, you can start the report/presentation at any time or alter this schedule as needed to fit the shape of your engagement.
+Most projets will have both a slide deck and a paper, consider the slide deck the movie trailer, and the paper the script.

-While this is an 8-week project, you'll likely need to restrict the data collection part of the engagement to two weeks or so.
+While this is an 8 week project, you'll likely need to restrict the data collection part of the engagement to two weeks or so.
 Scheduling participants takes a lot of time.
 Analyzing interviews takes a lot of time.
 If you try to do more interviews than you can fit in two weeks, *you'll run out of time and budget very quickly*.
 Keep in mind that the point of a path analysis is to get a better understanding of the partner's problem.
 Go broad, not deep.
 You can (and should!) suggest additional work to delve more deeply into the issues you uncover here.
+It is not recommended to interview more than 12 folks.

 At the same time, however, there are usually delays in scheduling interviews in the vast majority of projects.
-So do all you can to encourage your client to help contact potential interviewees as quickly as possible.
+So do all you can to encourage your partner to help contact potential interviewees as quickly as possible.
 Then prepare for the case that scheduling still spills over into week 2, for instance, which may push interviews into week 4.

 It may be important as part of your engagement to determine how ready the partner is to [undertake a procurement](https://handbook.18f.gov/acquisition-engagement-types/) to begin to address some of the problems identified.
 You can deepen the understanding of how ready the partner is by using some or all of the following questions as part of your data gathering activities: